 Since wild turkeys are indigenous to America, it should come as no surprise that they were first domesticated by Native Americans around 2,000 years ago in Mexico.
 Interestingly enough, they weren’t raised for their meat but for their feathers which were used in clothing and for rituals.

 It wasn’t until later, that turkey also became an important food source for them.

-- Normally, a dinner sized portion of cooked turkey is from 3 to 6 oz. per person.
-You will loose about 40% of a raw turkey to bone, skin and shrinkage.
+- Normally, a dinner-sized portion of cooked turkey is from 3 to 6 oz. per person.
+You will lose about 40% of a raw turkey to bone, skin, and shrinkage.
 With this information, you can plan on what size bird you need for the number of guests at your dinner table.

-- When your turkey thaws and is and pliable, remove the package of goodies from the neck flap or cavity which contains the neck, liver, heart and gizzard.
-Reserve for later use in stuffing and/or gravy.
+- When your turkey thaws and is and pliable, remove the package of goodies from the neck flap or cavity, which contains the neck, liver, heart, and gizzard.
+Reserve for later use in stuffing and gravy.
 I usually put the neck in some stock that is heating for use in the gravy.

 - Time to make the stuffing.
 Use the recipe of your choice.
 Whether you have a traditional family recipe or use an “instant” boxed variety, is entirely up to you.
 Plan on making at least 3/4 cup of stuffing per person.
 Once the stuffing is ready, loosely fill the turkey.

 - This allows for the expansion of the dressing and promotes an evenly cooked turkey.
 Fill the small neck cavity at the top of the bird with stuffing, too.
 Fold neck skin under the body.
 I usually make enough stuffing to fill a low (2”) casserole dish too.
 Everybody at our dinner table loves stuffing, and there is always plenty.